 First of all, when you advise someone, you are putting yourself above them.
 You are telling them, without intending to, “I know more than you, and I am better than you.”
 This is unconscious and implicit, neither the advice-giver nor the receiver notices it consciously, but both know it deep inside.
 The message is clear, and often when we receive advice from others, we resent it rather than be thankful for it, even more so when the advice is unsolicited.

-I have got upset many times with people I love because they told me how to do something or what was best for me when I didn’t ask for their advice.
+I have got upset many times with people I love because they told me how to do something or what was best for me when I didn’t ask them.
 I know they meant to help me, but I couldn’t help getting upset by it.
 It was beyond my control.
 Maybe it´s just me, but I think it happens to many other people.

-This is not the main reason not to give advice, though.
-Often people will come to you willingly asking for advice and tips.
+However, this is not the main reason not to give advice.
+Often people will come to you willingly, asking for advice and tips.
 They really want to get some help from you.
 Still, there are two problems with telling them what to do.
 First, their learning will be limited.
 Second, they may not get the best possible answer for their trouble.

 The most effective learning is intrinsic; it comes from within.
 You learn much more when you figure out something yourself than when someone else tells you how it works.
 You cannot force anybody else to learn; they need to put in the work themselves.
-When you are advising someone, you are shortcutting the whole process and giving them the solution, thus taking away from them the process and the learning about how to get there and the learning derived from it.
+When you are advising someone, you are shortcutting the whole process and giving them the solution, thus taking away from them the process on how to get there and the learning derived from it.

 It’s like the proverbial phrase about giving a hungry person a fish for a day or teaching them how to fish forever.
 When you provide them with advice, you are giving them the fish, you are not teaching them anything.
 You may actually be giving them the wrong fish, which brings us to the second problem, the one about giving them the correct answer.